marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 So on the board above:

-* Organge doesn't mean a thing - it just what I wrote on at the time
+* Orange doesn't mean a thing - it just what I wrote on at the time
 * Blue happened to be what I had on my desktop when I wrote it
 * I wrote the other on yellow so I thought I'd write this on red ones.